The Agafonov and Schnorr-Stimm theorems for probabilistic automata: Deterministic prediction for Bernoulli measures

 Then, for every $q \in Q$, there exists a real number $\pi_q \geq 0$ such that, for every $\mu$-normal sequence $X \in A^\omega$: \begin{itemize} \item either $V_q(n,X)$ is ultimately constant (i.e., $q$ is visited only finitely often during the run on~$X$) \item or, $ \lim\limits_{n \to \infty} \frac{V_q(n,X)}{n} = \pi_q$ (i.e., the state~$q$ is visited with asymptotic frequency $\pi_q$) and this second case can only happen when $\pi_q>0$. \end{itemize}

 \end{lemma}

-\begin{proof} Running an automaton upon a normal sequence, starting from any state, a strongly connected component must be reached in finitely many steps.
+\begin{proof} On running an automaton upon a normal sequence, starting from any state, a strongly connected component must be reached in finitely many steps.
 Similar to \cite{SeillerS2020}, let us consider the Markov chain corresponding to the $\lvert Q \rvert \times \lvert Q \rvert$ stochastic matrix $\mathbf{P}$ where,

 The proof follows using the Ergodic Theorem for Markov chains and the same steps in the proof of Lemma 4.5 from \cite{SchnorrS1972} by replacing the uniform measure with the positive Bernoulli measure induced by $\mu$.
-We note that for this line of proof uses the notion of \emph{$\mu$-block normality} defined using the block-wise occurrences of a words within an infinite sequence instead of the notion of normality we used in this paper.
-However, the two notions are equivalent.
-See section \ref{sec:blocknormality} for a full proof. \end{proof}
+We note that this line of proof uses $\mu$-block normality, which is equivalent to $\mu$-normality (Theorem \ref{thm:mu-blocknormal-equivalence}). \end{proof}